 As a retied teacher and now mom to two littles, back to school time gets me extra excited!
 I’m happy to partner with Disney Book Group to share We Don’t Eat Our Classmates, written by New York Times bestseller, Ryan T. Higgins.
-To document Penelope Rex’s first day of school, I decided it would be fun to make first day of school signs.
-Of course I used the pennant flags to document Maxwell and Mila’s first day too!
+To document Penelope Rex’s first day of school, I made DIY first day of school signs to document Maxwell and Mila’s first day of school!

 I read We Don’t Eat Our Classmates to the kids approximately 87 times, and then they started “reading” it to each other!
 It’s a witty back to school book that is sure to get a laugh.
 Penelope Rex is nervous about her first day of school and is shocked to find out all of her classmates are children.
 Penelope decides to eat the kids because children are delicious!
 This makes it really hard for Penelope to make friends, until she gets a taste of her own medicine from the class pet, a gold fish.